TheF1rstPancake/Kvasir/docs/backend.rst

     - **KVASIR_SSL_PRIVATE_KEY**:      *(optional)* the name of the file that contains your SSL private key
     - **KVASIR_SSL_CERTIFICATE**:      *(optional)* the name of the file that contains your SSL certificate
     - **KVASIR_HTTP_OVERRIDE**:        *(optional)* boolean to tell Kvasir to launch under an HTTP server instead of an HTTPS server
+    - **KVASIR_WEPAY_USE_PRODUCTION**: *(optional)* boolean to tell Kvasir to connect to WePay's production servers.
+Do not include, or set to false in order to connect to WePay's stage environments.
+    - **KVASIR_MIDDLEWARE_TEST_URI**:  *(optional)* The middleware for Kvasir to connect to for testing.
+If you leave this out, then when you run the test cases, you will run them against KVASIR_MIDDLEWARE_URI

 .. note::
     You must supply either KVASIR_HTTP_OVERRIDE as `True` **or** supply both KVASIR_SSL_CERTIFICATE and KVASIR_SSL_PRIVATE_KEY.

+For KVASIR_WEPAY_USE_PRODUCTION, we **highly** recommend that you leave it out or set it to *False* to make sure that you are initially testing your middleware and Kvasir against Stage (development) data instead of production data.

+To see more about what KVASIR_MIDDLEWARE_TEST_URI does, see the doucmentation on :ref:`testing <kvasirtesting>`.

 Environment File
 ~~~~~~~~~~~~~~~~~~~